zeldamods/event-editor/README.md

 Install Python 3.6+ (**64 bit version**) and PyQt5, then run `pip install eventeditor`.

+### Configuration

+The configuration file is stored:

+* On Linux or macOS: at `~/.config/eventeditor/eventeditor.ini`
+* On Windows: at `%APPDATA%/eventeditor/eventeditor.ini`

 ### Auto completion

 In order to enable auto completion for actors, actions and queries, add: